laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/jupyter-notebook-deployment-tutorial.md

 CMD ["jupyter", "lab", "--port", "8080", "--allow-root"]
 ```

-After selecting the container image method, select the ghcrRegistry option under Registry settings, and add change the Port to `8080`.
+After selecting the container image method, select the Gimlet Registry option under Registry settings, and add change the Port to `8080`.
 You can see the settings in the screenshot below:

 ![Jupyter Notebook deployment settings with Dockerfile and port set.](/src/pages/docs/screenshots/jupyter-notebook-deployment/jupyter-notebook-deployment-config.png)